JanssenProject/jans/docs/CONTRIBUTING.md

 ## Document

-Include changes in relevent documentation along with code changes.
+PR should include changes in relevent documentation along with code changes.

 ## Raise a PR
 - Make sure that PR title follows the [convension](#pr-titles)